Table of Contents

-Hypothalamus is an almond-sized structure located below the thalamus.
-Anatomically, it is divided into three regions, each consisting of a numerous nuclei.
-Hypothalamus plays a major role in the homeostasis of the body.
-The different regions and their respective nuclei along with their functions are as outlined below.
+The Hypothalamus, an almond-sized structure located below the thalamus, has an important role homeostasis, forming the bridge between the nervous system and the endocrine system.
+Anatomically, it is divided into three regions, each consisting of numerous nuclei.
+The different regions and their respective nuclei, along with their functions, are outlined below.

 - The supra-optic nucleus releases vasopressin and oxytocin.

-- The paraventricular nucleus causes release of thyrotropin releasing hormone, corticotropin releasing hormone and somatostatin hormone.
+- The paraventricular nucleus causes the release of a thyrotropin-releasing hormone, corticotropin-releasing hormone, and somatostatin hormone.

 - The anterior hypothalamic nucleus inhibits thyrotropin.
-It also plays a role in thermoregulation and controls sweating and panting reactions.
+It also plays a role in thermoregulation by controlling sweating and panting reactions.

-- The suprachiasmatic nucleus is responsible for the circadian rhythms.
+- The suprachiasmatic nucleus is responsible for circadian rhythms.

-The lateral area consists of orexinergic nucleus.
-The orexin neurons control the feeding behavior as well as the arousal reaction.
-It also controls visceral functions such as respiration, micturition, blood pressure, in collaboration with other structures of the brain.
+The lateral area consists of the orexinergic nucleus.
+The orexin neurons control feeding behavior as well as wakefulness.
+It also controls visceral functions, such as respiration, micturition, and blood pressure, in collaboration with other structures of the brain.

-The tuberal region may be divided into the medial and lateral area.
-The medial area comprises of the following three nuclei:
+The tuberal region is divided into the medial and lateral areas.
+The medial area contains the following three nuclei:

-- The dorsomedial hypothalamic nucleus, which controls the blood pressure, heart rate and gastrointestinal motility.
+- The dorsomedial hypothalamic nucleus controls blood pressure, heart rate, and gastrointestinal motility.

 - The ventromedial nucleus controls satiety.

-- The arcuate nucleus releases growth hormone releasing hormone (GHRH).
-It also controls feeding mechanism and causes prolactin inhibition via dopamine secretion.
+- The arcuate nucleus releases the growth hormone-releasing hormone (GHRH).
+It also controls feeding mechanisms and inhibits prolactin via dopamine secretion.

 The lateral area of the tuberal region performs similar functions as the lateral area of the anterior region.

-It is also divided into medial and lateral area.
+This region is also divided into the medial and lateral areas.
 The medial area consists of:

 - The posterior nucleus, which increases blood pressure, causes pupillary dilatation and shivering.

-The lateral area comprises of the tuberomamillary nucleus, which controls learning, memory, sleep, arousal, feeding and energy balance.
+The lateral area includes the tuberomammillary nucleus, which controls learning, memory, sleep, wakefulness, feeding, and energy balance.

-Brain stem is the posterior part of the brain which connects the superior brain structures above to the spinal cord below.
-It consists of midbrain, pons and medulla oblongata.
-The figure shows the components of the brain stem.
+The brain stem is the posterior part of the brain which connects the superior brain structures such as the hypothalamus to the spinal cord.
+It consists of the midbrain, pons, and medulla oblongata.
+The brainstem is responsible for carrying out vital functions, such as breathing, wakefulness, heart rate, and blood pressure.
+The figure shows the brain stem components.

-Pons has its physiological role in hearing and equilibrium, taste, sensory sensation over the face, secretion of saliva and tear production, eye movements, chewing, facial expressions.
+The pons helps control hearing and maintains balance, taste, sensory sensation over the face, secretion of saliva, tear production, eye movements, chewing, and facial expressions.

-It carries motor signals from the cerebrum to the medulla oblongata and cerebellum and also the sensory signals to the thalamus.
-The figure beside illustrates the site of origin of the cranial nerves.
+It carries motor signals from the cerebrum to the medulla oblongata and cerebellum as well as sensory signals to the thalamus.
+The figure beside illustrates the cranial nerves’ origins.

-The medulla oblongata is the lowermost part of the brain stem, which is in connection with the spinal cord.
+The medulla oblongata is the lowermost part of the brain stem and is connected to the spinal cord.
 It consists of the cardiovascular center, which controls the sympathetic and parasympathetic stimulation of the blood vessels and the heart.

 The control of ventilation through chemoreceptors maintains an adequate level of oxygen and carbon dioxide in the blood.
-The vasomotor center controls the blood pressure through sensory signals from the baroreceptor.
-The vomiting, sneezing, coughing and swallowing reflexes are controlled by it.
+The vasomotor center controls blood pressure through sensory signals from the baroreceptor.
+It also controls vomiting, sneezing, coughing, and swallowing reflexes.

 Circumventricular Organs (CVOs)

-The circumventricular organs are the structures of the brain characterized by an extensive vasculature and lack of blood-brain barrier (BBB).
+The circumventricular organs are structures of the brain that are located around the third and fourth ventricles.
+They characterized by extensive vasculature and lack of blood-brain barrier (BBB).
 This allows the exchange of substances between the central nervous system (CNS) and the peripheral circulation.
-The CVOs are broadly classified into two categories: the sensory organs and the secretory organs.
+The CVOs are broadly classified into two categories: sensory organs and secretory organs.

-The sensory organs have the ability to detect the plasma composition.
-They send the sensed information to higher brain centers for the appropriate response.
-There are four sensory organs in this category:
+Sensory organs can detect plasma composition and transmit information to the higher brain centers so as to get appropriate responses.
+There are three sensory organs in this category:

-- Area postrema senses the presence of noxious stimulus and triggers vomiting.
+- The area postrema senses the presence of a noxious stimulus and triggers vomiting.

-- Vascular organ of the lamina terminalis senses the tonocity of the plasma and helps in the maintenance of body fluid homeostasis.
+- A vascular organ in the lamina terminalis senses plasma tonicity and helps maintain body fluid homeostasis.

-- Subfornical organ has a role in the maintenance of blood pressure and the energy balance of the body.
+- The subfornical organ has a role in maintaining blood pressure and the energy balance of the body.

-These organs respond by feedback mechanism and secrete various hormones and other molecules directly into peripheral blood circulation.
+These organs respond by means of the feedback mechanism and secrete various hormones and other molecules directly into peripheral blood circulation.

-- The subcommissural organ (SCO) helps in maintaining the patency of sylvian duct by secretion of SCO-spondin.
-It is also hypothesized that it regulates the secretion of aldosterone, detoxification of cerebrospinal fluid (CSF) and osmoregulation.
+- The subcommissural organ (SCO) helps maintain the patency of the Sylvian duct through the secretion of SCO-spondin.
+It is also hypothesized that it regulates aldosterone secretion, cerebrospinal fluid (CSF)detoxification, and osmoregulation.

-- Posterior pituitary stores oxytocin and anti-diuretic hormone (ADH) synthesized by the hypothalamus.
+- The posterior pituitary stores oxytocin and anti-diuretic hormone (ADH), synthesized by the hypothalamus.
 It plays a role in homeostasis.

-- Median eminence is classified as circumventricular organ, though this is still controversial.
-Due to a rich network of capillaries it allows the transport of neurohormones between CSF and the peripheral blood.
+- The median eminence is classified as a circumventricular organ, though this is still controversial.
+Due to a rich network of capillaries, it allows the transport of neurohormones between the CSF and peripheral blood.

-- Pineal gland shows circadian rhythm in its activity.
+- The pineal gland shows a circadian rhythm in its activity.
 It secretes melatonin under the command of supra-chiasmatic nuclei (SCN).
-The secretion of melatonin is suppressed in light.
-Pineal gland is also thought to play a role in sexual development as melatonin has been found in the pre-ovulatory follicles, semen, breast milk and amniotic fluid.
+Melatonin secretion is suppressed during the day or when there is light.
+The pineal gland is also thought to play a role in sexual development because melatonin is in pre-ovulatory follicles, semen, breast milk, and amniotic fluid.